Faridullah736/Data-Visulization-Project/README.md

-The project's about Mass shooting At USA
+The project's about Mass shooting at USA